 Things that make your allergies or asthma worse are called triggers.
-It is important to know your triggers because avoiding them is your first step toward feeling better.
 Smoking is a trigger for many people who have asthma.

 You do not have to be a smoker for smoking to cause harm.
 Exposure to someone else's smoking (called secondhand smoke) is a trigger for asthma attacks in children and adults.

-Smoking weakens the lungs.
-When you have asthma and smoke, your lungs will weaken more rapidly.
-Smoking around a child with asthma will weaken their lungs too.
+Smoking can weaken lung function.
+When you have asthma and you smoke, your lungs will weaken more rapidly.
+Smoking around children with asthma will weaken their lung function, too.